copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Open doors can be moved into diagonally if there is another non-closed door on one of the two mutually adjacent spaces.
 (Basically, you can walk diagonally through open double doors.)
+- When you die, intelligent adjacent monsters may automatically take some of your possessions.

 ### Interface changes